carlosivanr/hugo_website/content/guides/surveys/2022-11-10-displaying-likert-style-responses/index.en.markdown

 </table>
 </div>

+## Bar charts for numeric survey responses

-# Bar chart with means of numeric responses
+### Bar chart with means of numeric responses

 In some cases, the responses of survey items may be represented by integers (i.e. 1, 2, 3, 4, 5) and it may be useful to plot the means of these responses.
 The key to this style of plot is to summarize each question into its respective mean before arranging the data into long format (if more than one question).